-2021 2020 Note payable at an interest rate of 3.82% payable monthly.
-Principal is payable annually beginning November 15, 2019, in the amount of \$500, with all remaining unpaid principal due and payable in full on November 16, 2023. \$ 5,000 \$ 5,500
+2022 2021 Note payable at an interest rate of 3.82% payable monthly.
+Principal is payable annually beginning November 15, 2019, in the amount of \$500, with all remaining unpaid principal due and payable in full on November 16, 2023. \$ 4,500 \$ 5,000

-Principal payments required on the notes payable as of December 31, 2021, are as follows:
+Principal payments required on the notes payable as of December 31, 2022, are as follows:

-2022 2023 \$ 500 4,500 Total notes payable \$ 5,000
+2023 \$ 4,500 Total notes payable \$ 4,500

 Y-USA has a revolving line of credit of \$10,000 that is available until December 2024.
 Y-USA can repay principal amounts and re-borrow them, provided outstanding borrowings do not exceed the principal balance.
-There were no amounts drawn on the available line of credit as of December 31, 2021 and 2020.
+There were no amounts drawn on the available line of credit as of December 31, 2022 and 2021.
 Interest payments are due monthly, calculated at the Bloomberg Short-Term Bank Yield Index Rate plus 0.65 percentage points on the outstanding principal.

 The line of credit and the outstanding note contain various covenants pertaining to the ratio of unrestricted cash and investments to debt and the amount of outstanding liabilities and lease obligations.
-During 2020, Y-USA incurred liabilities in excess of \$750, which is a breach of both the line of credit and term loan agreements.
-The bank waived that requirement for both agreements as of and for the year ended December 31, 2020.
-Y-USA was in compliance with all other covenants as of December 31, 2020 and with all covenants as of December 31, 2021.
+Y-USA was in compliance with these covenants as of December 31, 2022 and 2021.